E109: 2022 Bestie Awards Live from Twitter HQ

 TL;DR

-- The All-In podcast besties convened at Twitter HQ to hand out their annual Bestie Awards recognizing the biggest winners, losers, and surprises across politics, business, science, and culture in 2022
+- The besties convened at Twitter HQ to hand out their annual awards across politics, business, science, and culture for 2022

 Episode Recap